 How to report a Potential Misconduct

-You are encouraged to Speak Up to the Whistleblower Protection Officer (WPO) in the first instance.
+You are encouraged to Speak Up to the WPO in the first instance.
 The WPO is the individual within Beyond Blue who has specific whistleblower responsibilities under this Policy.
 This includes protecting and safeguarding the interests of the person Speaking Up.

-Any reports received by the OER will be referred to the WPO unless there are exceptional circumstances.
+All reports received by an OER will be referred to the WPO unless there are exceptional circumstances.

 You can Speak Up to a legal practitioner for the purposes of obtaining legal advice or legal representation about the whistleblower requirements.
 You can also Speak Up to regulatory bodies (such as Australian Securities and Investments Commission (ASIC), Australian Prudential Regulation Authority (APRA), the Australian Charities and Not-for-profits Commission (ACNC)) and in certain circumstances, public interest disclosures or emergency disclosures can be made to a journalist or parliamentarian.
 There is a criteria for making public interest disclosures or emergency disclosures and it is strongly recommended that you contact Beyond Blue’s WPO, or obtain independent legal advice in the first instance, to ensure you understand the criteria for making a public interest or emergency disclosure that qualifies for whistleblower protection under law.

 You can choose to Speak Up in a confidential manner, anonymously or in a partially anonymous manner.